Conflict of Interest Policy

 Responsibility to Register a Conflict of Interest

 All individuals this policy applies to have a responsibility to report potential and/or actual cases of conflict of interest.
-This must be done by disclosing how the conflict will be managed and monitored effectively by completing the ‘Conflict of Interest Disclosure Form’ which is available to download from the ATC Resources area of the website.
+This must be done by disclosing how the conflict will be managed and monitored effectively by completing the conflict of interest disclosure form on STA Online.

-Safety Training Awards centres must comply with this conflict of interest policy and ensure ongoing compliance with the following:
+Safety Training Awards ATCs must comply with this conflict of interest policy and ensure ongoing compliance with the following:

 Take steps to avoid or reduce any existing or potential conflicts of interest

-Centres must consider how they should manage working arrangements to avoid potential conflicts of interest.
-For example, a member of staff at the centre undergoing an assessment must be assessed by an unrelated assessor.
+ATCs must consider how they should manage working arrangements to avoid potential conflicts of interest.
+For example, a member of staff at the ATC undergoing an assessment must be assessed by an unrelated Assessor.

 Complete and submit a copy of the conflict of interest disclosure form to Safety Training Awards via the website

-All sections on the form must be completed providing as much information as possible on how the centre will mitigate any risk.
+All sections on the form must be completed providing as much information as possible on how the ATC will mitigate any risk.

 Maintain up to date records of all conflict of interest